pbougie/mac-dev-env/source/nodejs.html.md

 ### Verify the Installation

-To verify that you have correctly installed Node.js, execute the following command.
+To verify that you have correctly installed Node.js.
 It should display **vVERSION**.

 	node --version